damianhakert/damianhakert.github.io/source/handbook/index.html.md

     *  Height adjustable [desk](http://www.amazon.com/ApexDesk-Electric-Height-Adjustable-Standing/dp/B00WRJMYPG/ref=sr_1_40?s=office-products&ie=UTF8&qid=1458506071&sr=1-40&keywords=desk)
     *  Ergonomic [chair](http://www.amazon.com/dp/B00S7EMFN6?psc=1)
     *  Work-related books
-    *  Mobile phone and/or tablet (not commonly required, except for Developer Advocates and other positions that require a lot of travel).
+    *  Mobile phone, we commonly pay for an iPhone SE if you travel a lot as a Developer Advocate.
     *  Something else?
 No problem, and consider adding it to this list if others can benefit as well.
 1. **Expenses.** The company will reimburse for the following expenses if you need it for work or use it mainly for business, and local law allows us to pay for it without incurring taxes:
     *  Mileage is reimbursed according to local law: [US rate per mile](http://www.irs.gov/Tax-Professionals/Standard-Mileage-Rates), or [rate per km](http://www.belastingdienst.nl/wps/wcm/connect/bldcontentnl/belastingdienst/zakelijk/auto_en_vervoer/auto_van_de_onderneming/autokosten/u_rijdt_in_uw_eigen_auto) in the Netherlands.
     *  Internet connection, for employees in the Netherlands see [Regeling Internet Thuis](https://docs.google.com/a/gitlab.com/document/d/1J70geARMCjRt_SfxIY6spdfpTbv_1v_KDeJtGRQ6JmM/edit#heading=h.5x5ssjstqpkq)
-    *  Mobile phone subscription (uncommon, except for positions that require a lot of talking "on the go")
+    *  Mobile subscription, we commonly pay for that if you call a lot as a salesperson or executive.
     *  Telephone land line (uncommon, except for positions that require a lot of phone calls)
     *  Skype calling credit, we can autofill your account (uncommon, since we mostly use Google Hangouts, BlueJeans, and WebEx)
     *  Google Hangouts calling credit